FOGO stands for Food Organics Garden Organics. It is a convenient and environmentally friendly way to dispose of your organic waste.

 - Stage 1: The rollout of the new FOGO service began on 3 February 2020 to areas of the shire which currently received the garden bin service.

-- Stage 2: In 2020/21 the weekly FOGO and fortnightly general waste/rubbish service will be expanded to include Bullengarook, Monegeetta, Tylden and Malmsbury.
+- Stage 2: In 2020/21 the weekly FOGO and fortnightly general waste/rubbish service will be expanded shire wide to include all properties on the kerbside collection service.

-Firstly, thank you for composting at home.
+Firstly, thank you for composting or managing your food waste at home.
 Keep up the good work!

 Consider the FOGO bin as an extension of the good work you are already doing and a means to take the pressure off your home compost or worm farm.
-The FOGO bin can take the hard to compost items and things the worms don’t like to eat like citrus, meat, bones, fish, dairy, bread, pasta etc.
+The FOGO bin can take the hard to compost items and things the worms and livestock don’t like to eat, for example:

 No, a FOGO collection coupled with a recycling service has been proven to reduce waste going into the general waste bin.
 We see this as a vital step in reducing the amount of waste going to landfill.